mcc5635/systemic-strategies/hummingbot/strategy/sol_usdc/README.md

 ---

-## How to Run the BTC Perpetuals System Module
+## How to Run the SOL/USDC System Module

 ### 1. Clone the Repository
 ```bash